- Download our Moving to Bangkok Guide (PDF)

 For two weeks in late September or early October, vegetarian expats will have no problem finding good food in Bangkok.
-Although it's observed across the country, Bangkok's celebrations are centred in Chinatown.
 Religious rites are performed at Chinese temples, and participating restaurants and stalls around the city wave yellow and red flags to signal they are taking part.
 Expats should be sure to see a few of the various cultural performances that take place and try the mouthwatering vegetarian dishes that abound in the city during this time.

 Bangkok Marathon (November)